-This LG washer has 14 wash cycles, including a special “Allergiene” setting that removes 95% of common household allergens, including dust mites and pet dander, from the fabric.
+This LG washer has 14 wash cycles, including a special “Allergiene” setting that promises to remove 95% of common household allergens, including dust mites and pet dander, from your fabrics.
 The machine has sensors that detect the weight of each load and adjust the water level and wash time accordingly, and it has six different washing motions for more cleaning power.
 An anti-vibration system helps to reduce washer noise, and steam technology helps to remove wrinkles, odors, and stains.

 While this appliance can be synced to your phone, its smart functionality is limited to troubleshooting problems—there’s no option to remotely control your machine.